Mokpo: Festivals

 A flower festival is held at Yudal mountain every April and May.
 The festival of Largehead Hairtail (Korean: 목포사랑은빛갈치축제) takes place around Yeongsan Lake every October.
 The festival is extremely popular among fishing fans and family tourists.
 A fishing contest is held, wherein great numbers of people take part, which is followed by a fireworks display.

-The Nanyeong Singing Memorial celebrates the famous singer, Lee Nan-young, whose song, "The Tear of Mokpo" gained wide popularity.
+The Nanyeong Singing Memorial celebrates the famous singer, Lee Nan-young, whose song, "Tears of Mokpo" gained wide popularity.
 The memorial was started in 1968 by the Honam Maeil newspaper but was stopped, but was restarted by MBC Mokpo and is held every autumn.

 City of Light

 The city has a plan for promoting tourism in the old downtown, and South Jeolla province agreed to offer support for the city's plan.
 This city's population decline has resulted in the closure of many shops, as well as a drastic reduction in the city's school system.
 For example, student enrollment at Sanjeong Elementary School has dropped to below 300 from a high of more than 3,000.
 The project, entitled, "A City of Light", called for establishing a light show along the street which runs next to the railway station.
 However, environmentalists have lodged objections, arguing that the plan will have an irrevocable impact, harming the ecological balance of the mountain.

 In the new downtown area, there is now a fountain, which times its waters and light show to the beat of the song.
 This was to be expanded, but has confronted opposition from several civil groups since 2009.